-When you’re conducting legal research, you don’t always have the time you’d like to spend ensuring it’s as thorough and accurate as possible.
-Whether you need a quick answer for a client, or you have minimal time to submit your brief, you need the best solution available to be as effective and efficient as possible.
+When conducting legal research, you don’t always have the time you’d like to spend ensuring it’s as thorough and accurate as possible.
+Whether you need a quick answer or you have minimal time to submit your brief, you need the best solution available to be as effective and efficient as possible.

-When resources are limited, you turn to technology.
-But how do you know you can trust the quality and reliability of your legal research technology?
-It all depends on the quality of the people and processes behind it.
+But, how do you know you can trust the quality and reliability of your legal research technology?

-- West Key Number System: The West Key Number System is a precise and evolving topical categorization system of American law that has been in use for more than 100 years.
-Attorney-editors map every single Headnote within a case to one of 106,612 classifiable Key Numbers, within 386 topics.
-This granularity of classification – unmatched in the world of legal research – allows researchers to find caselaw that speaks to their specific issue, across jurisdictions.
-Once you’ve identified the relevant Key Numbers for your matter, you’ll be led to all the relevant caselaw.
-Even when you’re researching a topic you’re less familiar with – such as the law in another jurisdiction, where the terminology and application may be vastly different from what you know – you can be confident that the Key Number System will lead you to the right information you need.
+Even when you’re researching a topic you’re less familiar with — such as the law in another jurisdiction, where the terminology and application may be different from what you know — you can be confident that the Key Number System will lead you to the information you need.